Destinations Greece The Cyclades Santorini

 A note from Hala

 Santorini is two islands.
-There is the caldera Santorini — Oia, Fira, Imerovigli, the cliff-edge hotels, the photograph everyone takes.
-And there is the inland Santorini — Pyrgos and Megalochori (the wine villages), Akrotiri (the Pompeii of Greece, buried under volcanic ash since 1600 BC), the black-sand beaches at Perissa and Kamari, the back-of-the-island restaurants where the food actually is.
-Most travellers do only the first one.
-The trip people quote back at you does both.
+There is the caldera Santorini: Oia, Fira, Imerovigli, the cliff-edge hotels, the photograph everyone takes.
+And there is the inland Santorini: Pyrgos and Megalochori (the wine villages), Akrotiri (the Pompeii of Greece, buried under volcanic ash since 1600 BC), the black-sand beaches at Perissa and Kamari, and the back-of-the-island restaurants.
+A three-night stay has room for both halves.

-Three nights.
-Imerovigli base.
-Akrotiri before the ships dock.
+Three nights, based in Imerovigli, with Akrotiri done before the ships dock.

 Quick take